Luc656/DNA-Challenge/README.md

 ### Build()

+Input: length, bases, gc_content

-Randomly picks bases Afrom A, T, C, G and appends them to a list to make a sequnce until the length matches the input length.
+Randomly picks bases appends them to a list to make a sequnce until the length matches the input length.
 The function also takes GC Content as a parameter, biasing the random selection of bases.

+Output: list of bases

 ### spot_homoplymer_runs()